stijnwop/manureSystem/docs/PLACEABLES.md

 For our first connector entry we're going to use an existing reference transform group from the i3d file.
 For that we open the i3d file and copy the index of the desired node.

-> **Note: placeables don't work with i3d mappings so we have to use node indexes in this case!**
+> **NOTE: placeables don't work with i3d mappings so we have to use node indexes in this case!**

 ![index of connector](images/placeables/indexOfConnector.png)